-Young men gathered in mass at TV shops across the Indian-administered city of Srinagar as Pakistan belied expectations to thrash Virat Kohli’s team by 180 runs at the Oval in London.
+Young men gathered in mass at TV shops across the India-Occupied city of Srinagar as Pakistan belied expectations to thrash Virat Kohli’s team by 180 runs at the Oval in London.

 Kashmiri Muslims, who traditionally support Pakistan in cricket, especially against India, took to the streets after the win waving Pakistani flags and chanting “Jive Jive Pakistan (long live Pakistan)” as fireworks exploded over Srinagar’s skies.

-Anti-India sentiment runs deep in the Kashmir valley, where most people favour independence or a merger with predominantly Muslim Pakistan.
+Anti-India sentiment runs deep in the Kashmir valley, where most people favour independence and a merger with predominantly Muslim Pakistan.

 “This is the moment we were waiting for… It is a dream come true,” a Kashmiri youth shouted in support of the Sarfraz Ahmed-led Pakistan team.

-Indian-occupied Kashmir has been tense for months as violence between security forces and rebels fighting to end Indian rule have intensified since the killing of a popular militant leader last year.
+India-occupied Kashmir has been tense for months as violence between security forces and separatists fighting to end Indian rule have intensified since the killing of a popular separatist leader last year.